adam-cowley/twitch-project/docs/04-authentication.md

 ## Recap

 This was a lengthy session but we've covered a lot of ground.
 We've:
 - Created a User module which provides a service for interacting with Users in the database.
-The service will allow you to find a User by it's email address and create a user following business rules.
+The service will allow you to find a User by its email address and create a user following business rules.
 - Created an Auth service which will create users via the UserService, authenticate the User using their email address and password, and issue a JWT token to allow them to access protected API endpoints.
 - Created a Guard that will read the JWT token and either permit or deny access to the protected endpoints.
 - Created an Auth Controller with routes for registering and signing in.